quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ```
 Note that this will be the ONLY time there will be any calls made to the backend's APIs.
 The calls will use the URLs written and described in the backend section of the document.
 We are building it like this so that data is only called in a few secure places.
 This will help narrow any data leaks or exploits that may come from these calls and help in the debugging process and maintain good, safe code.

+### Performance

+The backend will primarily determine the performance of the app.
+The frontend will be designed to be as lightweight as possible.
+This will be done by using Vue.js and Vite.
+Vue.js is a lightweight framework designed to be fast and efficient.
+Vite is a build tool designed to be fast and efficient.
+By using these tools, we can ensure that the frontend of the app is as performant as possible.

+The performance will also be determined by the user's network connection and what device they are using.
+For example, if a user is on a slow network connection, the app may take longer to load.

+Ideally, the app will be designed to be as performant as possible on all devices and network connections.
+But we recommend that the app be used on a modern device with a fast network connection for the best experience.

 ### UI
 This application is intended to be used as a dating aid for individuals with above average difficulty levels interacting in social environments, specifically romantic encounters.
 For this purpose we have developed the application to allow for smooth transition between elements and pages, soft visual appearances to be ease on eye-fatigue, and clear usage instructions so that anybody could pick up the app and understand how to use it.